No doubt confidence breeds trust. Those who are confident usually go further in life. Things go their way. They make things happen.

 A new ad for Southern Comfort liquor inspired this blog article.
 The main character in the ad oozes confidence (not to mention just plain oozes through ad).
 He is the antithesis of the images we see in most ads.
 Most ads feature people who are quintessential physical perfection.
 The idea is that consumers will buy products used by people they WISH they LOOKED like.

 This ad is quite different.
 This guy is certainly physically more representative of the typical middle-aged American man.
 But, his swagger and utter disregard for what others may think belie his appearance.
 This dude is THE MAN, and he KNOWS it.
 Even the dog knows it.
-THIS is the “most interesting man in the world.”
+HE is the “most interesting man in the world.”

 Confidence is magnetic.